trace1729/EE219-AICS-2024/projects/lab3/README.md

 ## Simulation Environment
 ### Tools
-We primarily use `Verilator` for simulation and view waveforms through VS-Code's `WaveTrace` extension.
+We primarily use `Verilator` for simulation and view waveforms through VS-Code's `WaveTrace` extension or `gtkwave`.

 `Verilator` has been installed on the cloud platform, it is an open-source tool that supports Verilog and SystemVerilog simulation.
 It features functions such as code quality checks, capable of compiling given circuit designs into C++.
 Afterward, a wrapper file is written to call the intermediate files generated earlier, which are then uniformly compiled and executed by a C compiler to complete the simulation.